-Anglers also check the weather forecast, and the one thing they don’t want to see it mention is a cold front.
+Anglers also check the weather forecast; the one thing they don’t want to see mentioned is a cold front.
 Unfortunately, they aren’t a rare occurrence.
 It always seems like Mother Nature schedules at least one per fishing trip.
 And while they cause anglers concern during any season, springtime cold fronts are the most feared.

-Spring means bass and anglers are ready to get going after a long winter.
+Spring means bass and anglers are ready to go after a long winter.
 The last thing either wants is a weather-related delay.
 Cold fronts drop the water temperature, and the storms associated with their arrival cause enough commotion to give bass lockjaw.

-But springtime cold fronts are no reason to cancel your trip, according to three Bassmaster Elite Series anglers.
-Simply make adjustments based on where the bass are in their spawning run, and you’ll be back to catching them sooner rather than later.
+But, according to three Bassmaster Elite Series anglers, springtime cold fronts are no reason to cancel your trip.
+Make adjustments based on where the bass are in their spawning run, and you’ll be back to catch them sooner rather than later.

 What is a cold front?

-Weather is current atmospheric conditions, which reflect the characteristics of the air mass that is currently in place.
+Weather is current atmospheric conditions that reflect the characteristics of the air mass that is currently in place.
 A front is the leading edge of an air mass.
 There are two types: cold and warm.
 The name describes the temperature of the air mass relative to the current temperature.
 Cold fronts, for example, are the leading edge of colder air masses.

-Depending on the amount of moisture in the air mass, fronts can bring rain, thunderstorms, or even tornadoes.
+Depending on the air mass's moisture, fronts can bring rain, thunderstorms, or even tornadoes.
 Cold fronts usually move from northwest to southeast, bringing gusty and shifting winds.
 The strongest ones are in spring and fall.

 That atmospheric upheaval alters the bass’s world.
-Wind muddies water and relocates the food supply for baitfish, which, along with bass, follow.
-Cold rain and air lower the water temperature, and changing air pressure gives bass something along the lines of a stomach ache, said Bassmaster Elite Series angler Shaw Grigsby.
+Wind muddies the water and relocates the food supply for baitfish, which, along with bass, follow.
+Cold rain and air lower the water temperature, and changing air pressure gives bass something like a stomach ache, said Bassmaster Elite Series angler, Shaw Grigsby.

 Grigsby credits friend and fellow tournament competitor Ken Cook, who passed away in 2016, as the source for that description.
-A fisheries biologist for the state of Oklahoma before launching a professional fishing career that included six B.A.S.S. wins — one of which was the 1991 Classic on the Chesapeake Bay — Cook understood how bass are controlled by their environment.
+A fisheries biologist for the state of Oklahoma before launching a professional fishing career that included six B.A.S.S. wins — one of which was the 1991 Classic on the Chesapeake Bay — Cook understood how their environment controls bass.
 While you may catch a few right after a cold front, especially with subtle finesse techniques, Shaw said most bass aren’t interested in doing much.

 A cold front’s effect on bass changes with latitude.
 Tim Horton, whose latest of five B.A.S.S. wins was a springtime Elite Series event on Florida’s Lake Okeechobee, said they are more powerful the farther south you fish.
 “In Florida, it devastates them,” he said.
 Grigsby agrees: “The worst fish for a cold front is a Florida bass.”
-But you don’t have to be in the Sunshine State to run into that issue.
+But you don’t have to face that issue in the Sunshine State.
 Grigsby said many states stocked Florida-strain bass in hopes of growing bigger bass.
-Though, if they breed with Northern-strain largemouth, he said their cold-front tolerance improves.
+Though, if they breed with Northern-strain largemouth, their cold-front tolerance improves.